DreamworldSolutions/dw-snackbar/README.md

    hideDismissBtn: true,  // (Optional) Set `true` to hide (not show) dismiss button.
 Default: false
    dismissIcon: '', // (Optional) Name of the Dismiss icon to be used.
 Default value: 'clear'
    onDismiss: callback, //(Optional), A Callback function when snackbar is dimissed, call in both cases: Either automatically closed or manually.
 It's first agument will be `id`.
-   actionButton: { //(Optional), When actionButton spec is specified, dismiss icon-button isn't shown.
+   actionButton: { //(Optional), When actionButton spec is specified
      caption: '',  // Button Text/Caption
      callback: callBack, // callback function to be invoked when user clicks on the action button.
 Callback method will receive `id` in the argument.
      link: link // Link to be opened when user clicks on the button.
 Link will be opened in the current window.
 Actually action button will be rendered as Link button.
 It's exclusive to `callback`.
 So, `callback` isn't invoked when this is specified.